layoutBox/PinLayout/README.md

 <br>

 ### pinEdges()
-The `pinEdges()` method pin the four edges (top, left, bottom and right edges) before applying margins.
+The `pinEdges()` method pins the four edges (top, left, bottom and right edges) before applying margins.

 This method is useful in situations where the width and/or the height attributes have been pinned.
-This method is a add-on, there is no equivalent in CSS.
+This method is an add-on, there is no equivalent in CSS.

 ###### Example without `pinEdges`
-Without `pinEdges()` margins rules has been applied and has moved the view to the left.
+Without `pinEdges()` margins rules would be applied and the view would be moved to the left.

 ![](Docs/pinlayout-margin-pinEdges-01.png)